-We call three types of tiles in the lemma $3^5$-tile, $3^44$-tile, and $3^45$-tile.
-The neighborhood of this special tile is given by the first three of Figure \ref{nhd}.
-In case of $3^44$-tile or $3^45$-tile, we denote the fifth vertex $H$ (of degree $4$ or $5$) by dot.
-The fourth of Figure \ref{nhd} is shared by the three neighborhoods, and we call it the {\em partial neighborhood}.
-We will always label the tiles in the partial neighborhood as in the picture.
+We call the tile in the lemma a {\em special tile}.
+We have three types of special tiles, which we call $3^5$-tile, $3^44$-tile, and $3^45$-tile.
+The neighbourhood of this special tile is given by the first three of Figure \ref{nhd}.
+For $3^44$-tile and $3^45$-tile, we indicate the fifth vertex $H$ (of degree $4$ or $5$) by $\bullet$.
+The fourth of Figure \ref{nhd} is the common part of the three types of neighbourhoods, which we call a {\em partial neighbourhood}.
+We always label the tiles in the partial neighbourhood as in the picture.

-\begin{proof} If a pentagonal tiling of the sphere has no tile described in the lemma, then any tile either has at least one vertex of degree $\ge 6$, or has at least two vertices of degree $4$ or $5$.
-Since a degree $k$ vertex is shared by at most $k$ tiles, the number of tiles of first kind is $\le \sum_{k\ge 6}kv_k$, and the number of tiles of the second kind is $\le\frac{1}{2}(4v_4+5v_5)$.
+\begin{proof} If a pentagonal tiling of the sphere has no special tile, then each tile either has at least one vertex of degree $\ge 6$, or has at least two vertices of degree $4$ or $5$.
+Since a degree $k$ vertex is shared by at most $k$ tiles, the number of tiles of the first kind is $\le \sum_{k\ge 6}kv_k$, and the number of tiles of the second kind is $\le\frac{1}{2}(4v_4+5v_5)$.
 Therefore we have

 On the other hand, by \eqref{vcountf}, we have

 We get a contradiction. \end{proof}

 \begin{lemma} If a pentagonal tiling of the sphere has no $3^5$-tile, then $f\ge 24$.
 Moreover, if $f=24$, then each tile is a $3^44$-tile. \end{lemma}